aws/sagemaker-tensorflow-extensions/README.rst

 -------------------
 SageMaker Pipe Mode is a mechanism for providing S3 data to a training job via Linux fifos.
 Training programs can read from the fifo and get high-throughput data transfer from S3, without managing the S3 access in the program itself.

-SageMaker Pipe Mode is enabled when a SageMaker Training Job is created.
+SageMaker Pipe Mode is enabled when a SageMaker training job is created.
 Multiple S3 datasets can be mapped to individual fifos, configured in the training request.
 Pipe Mode is covered in more detail in the SageMaker documentation: https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html#your-algorithms-training-algo-running-container-inputdataconfig

 Using the PipeModeDataset
 -------------------------
 The :code:`PipeModeDataset` is a TensorFlow :code:`Dataset` for reading SageMaker Pipe Mode channels.
-After installing the sagemaker tensorflow extensions package, the :code:`PipeModeDataset` can be imported from a moduled named :code:`sagemaker_tensorflow`.
+After installing this package, the :code:`PipeModeDataset` can be imported from a moduled named :code:`sagemaker_tensorflow`.

 To construct a :code:`PipeModeDataset` that reads TFRecord encoded records from a "training" channel, do the following: